For the love of karaoke and a list to keep you up-to-date with karaoke bars & restaurants in Tucson

 Shooter’s was primarily known for their Sunday karaoke, but they’ve expanded.
 Karaoke starts at 9 p.m. on Sundays, Mondays, Wednesdays, Fridays, and Saturdays.

 Even though Shooter’s is western-themed, you’ll still hear your fair share of Spice Girls and Sir Mix-A-Lot with a rowdy and energetic crowd.

-The kitchen closes daily at 10 p.m., so sit down with a mesquite-grilled steak or rib-tip basket for a late evening dinner before you get the crowd going to Little Red Corvette.
+The kitchen closes at 9 p.m. daily and 10 p.m.
+Friday and Saturday, so sit down with a mesquite-grilled steak or rib-tip basket for a late evening dinner before you get the crowd going to Little Red Corvette.

 Keep up with Shooter’s Steakhouse and Saloon on Facebook.